 Most of us know not to plant watermelons in the mountains or aspen trees at the beach.
-But when it comes to the countless plants available to gardeners and landscapers at the nursery, things can get murky.
+But when it comes to the countless plants available at the nursery, things can get murky.
 That’s when a handy tool called the USDA Plant Hardiness Zone Map can make all the difference.
 Not only can it tell you what plants will survive where, but it can also ensure a year’s worth of success in the garden.

 HOW THE HARDINESS MAP CAME TO BE

-Imagine not knowing if a plant was better suited to dry conditions or a tropical environment.
+Imagine not knowing if a plant preferred dry conditions or a tropical environment.
 Or if the flower you saw in Boston could survive back in Washington, DC.
 In the early 1900s, people were concerned about these things, too.
-So in 1927, researchers at Harvard’s Arnold Arboretum decided to create a standard by which people could determine which plants were most likely to thrive at a given location.
+So in 1927, researchers at Harvard’s Arnold Arboretum decided to create a standard by which people could determine which plants were most likely to thrive where.

 Boston skyline as viewed from the Arnold Arboretum

-Originally composed of eight ‘climatic’ zones, the Arnold map was based on a survey of plants and their ability to survive in different regions of the country.
-Regrettably, the lines marking the regions’ borders were poorly defined.
+Originally composed of eight ‘climatic’ zones, the Arnold map was based on a survey of plants and their ability to survive in different geographic parts of the country.
+But, the sectors were ill-defined and the map eventually fell out of favor.

 The 1927 Arnold Map/Courtesy Arnold Arboretum Archives

 The 1960 USDA Plant Hardiness Zone Map

-In 1990, the USDA updated the map to include a growing body of weather data.
+In 1990, the USDA updated the map to reflect a growing body of meteorological data.
 While retaining the 10° Fahrenheit system, it further broke things down into 5° F zones labeled (a) and (b).

 The 1990 USDA Plant Hardiness Zone Map

 THE ZONES SHIFTED OVER TIME

 In 2012, the USDA published yet another map.
 This new interactive map comprised data collected from weather stations over a 30-year period.
-In general, it shifted hardiness zone boundaries one 5° F zone warmer than the previous maps.
-It also added two more tropical/subtropical zones.
+It shifted hardiness zone boundaries one 5° F zone warmer than the previous maps.
+And it added two more tropical/subtropical zones.